section-engineering-education/engineering-education/articles/templating-your-static-site/index.md

 You've converted your first static website to a static site generator but now you need to deploy it to a web hosting platform.

-There are many hosts for static sites but we will use [Netlify]**link here** because it's easy to use and has a generous free plan.
+There are many hosts for static sites but we will use [Netlify](https://www.netlify.com) because it's easy to use and has a generous free plan.

 If you're using Git for source control and using a provider like Github (which is highly recommended), then once you've created a Netlify account, click Sites and then New Site from Git.
 In basic build settings, change the build command to eleventy and the publish directory to _site.
 This instructs Netlify how to build your site after every change you've pushed to Github.